 SAXENA Indian, Hindi

-Believed to mean "friend of the army" from Sanskrit सखा (sakhā)
+meaning "friend of the army", from सखा (sakhā)

 meaning "friend, companion" and सेना (sénā)